simple-login/app/README.md

 - a domain that you can config the DNS.
 It could be a sub-domain.
 In the rest of the doc, let's say it's `mydomain.com` for the email and `app.mydomain.com` for SimpleLogin webapp.
 Please make sure to replace these values by your domain name whenever they appear in the doc.

-- [Optional]: a dedicated Postgres database.
-If you don't want to manage and maintain a Postgres database, you can use managed services proposed by some cloud providers.
-Otherwise this guide will show how to run a Postgres database using Docker.
-Database is not well-known to be run inside Docker but this is probably fine if you don't have thousands of email addresses.

 - [Optional] AWS S3, Sentry, Google/Facebook/Github developer accounts.
 These are necessary only if you want to activate these options.

-All the below steps, except for the DNS ones that are usually done inside your domain registrar interface, are done on your server.
+Except for the DNS setup that is usually done on your domain registrar interface, all the below steps are to be done on your server.
 The commands are to run with `bash` (or any bash-compatible shell like `zsh`) being the shell.
 If you use other shells like `fish`, please make sure to adapt the commands.

 ### DKIM